-Results also help reveal important features for a good player.
+Results also help us to reveal the important features for a good player.
 We know that maximizing economic resources is important in the early game, and our baseline should be to build 25 workers in the first three minutes.
-Therefore, we can improve our understanding to design a better AI player that plays like a pro player, and in future work design game AI that finds a counter strategy to defeat the pro player.
+Therefore, we can improve our understanding to design a better AI player that plays like the pro player, and in future work design game AI that finds a counter strategy to defeat the pro player.